 The Story of Huckleberry Hives

 I continue to be inspired by my family, who are all running their own businesses and thus are great support people for my own little business!
-Our family's ventures include Ellice Electric and Nith Valley Apiaries as linked above.
-My older brother runs Roth Farm Service, and my younger sister runs Silver Creek Nursery.
-In recent years my mom has started her own quilting business, Momma Bear's Quilts - and yes, this is fully a shout-out to all of my family!
+Our family's ventures include Ellice Electric (now passed on to Lino Okot, who started out with Ellice Electric as an apprentice) and Nith Valley Apiaries as linked above.
+My older brother and his wife run Roth Farm Service, and my younger sister and her husband run Silver Creek Nursery, where I work part-time in addition to my beekeeping work.
+In recent years my mom has started her own quilting business, Momma Bear's Quilts, designing, piecing and free-motion long-arm quilting beautiful home decor and cozy quilts.
+Yes, this is fully a shout-out to my family!
 After all, what would small businesses be without the support of the families behind the owners, and the communities who access their services?!

 Stay buzzy and bee well!